Veterans Emergency Fund - FAQs

 8. How long will it take to receive a decision and payment?

-Once we have received your completed Veterans Emergency Fund (VEF) application and all requested supporting documentation, a decision will be made within 2 business days.
+Once we have received your complete Veterans Emergency Fund (VEF) application, a decision will be made within 2 business days.

-If your VEF application is approved, the resulting payment will be processed within 2 business days.
+If your VEF application is approved, the resulting payment will be processed within 2 business days from the decision date.

 9. How will a payment be made?